 You may want to check out Longwood's University Career Center to discuss your options.
 If you have a career option in mind, the staff can help you research schools and programs that will help you get the education you need.
 There are also some helpful links below.

 Going to Work?

 If you are getting ready to enter the workforce, you may want to be aware of a few things.
 For instance, did you know that the same law that provides qualified individuals with disabilities with accommodations in college also provides for some reasonable accommodations in the workplace?
 Do you use assistive technology?
 If you do, you may need it in the workplace as well.
 Check out the links below to learn more about assistive technology in the workplace.
-You should also visit Longwood's Academic & Career Advising Center to brush up on your interview skills, to polish your resume, and to receive assistance with your job search!
+You should also visit Longwood's University Career Center to brush up on your interview skills, to polish your resume, and to receive assistance with your job search!